canonical/jimm/CONTRIBUTING.md

 ```

 ## Building/Publishing
+Below are instructions on building the various binaries that are part of the project as well as
+some information on how they are published.

 ### jimmsrv
 To build the JIMM server run `go build ./cmd/jimmsrv`

 The JIMM server is published as an OCI image using